RealEmmettS/Magic-Pantry/README.md

-# GroceryListPro
+# Magic Pantry
-The fastest digital Grocery List out there!
+The fastest digital grocery list out there!